Agoric/documentation/main/getting-started/intro-zoe.md

 ## How do I use Zoe?

+There are three ways you can get started using Zoe:

-You can write a new contract and install it on Zoe, or you can create a new `instance` of a contract already installed on Zoe.
-Or someone may send you an `invitation` to join their contract instance which is already running.
+* you can write a new contract and install it on Zoe
+* you can create a new `instance` of a contract already installed on Zoe
+* you can receive an `invitation` to join a contract instance that someone else has started.

 Agoric has written [a number of example contracts that you can use](/zoe/guide/contracts/), including: